kardianos/govendor/README.md

 	"st" == "std"
 	"e" == "external"

+Status can be joined together with boolean AND and OR
+	govendor list +vendor,program +e --> (vendor AND program) OR external

 Ignoring files with build tags:
 	The "vendor.json" file contains a string field named "ignore".
 	It may contain a space separated list of build tags to ignore when